gorilla-tactics/twitch-vod-encabulator/README.md

 This creates cookies.txt (in Netscape format) for use with yt-dlp.

-> ‼️ Important: ⚠️ NEVER commit these files — they contain private credentials. ‼️

 ### 4. Create a .env File

+> [!CAUTION]
+> ‼️ Important: ⚠️ NEVER commit this file — it contains private credentials. ‼️

 Create a `.env` file in the root of the project using the `.env.template`: